 A cruciferous vegetable that grows in the Peruvian Andes of South America at altitudes of up to 14, 000 feet above sea level.
-Maca is known for its beneficial affects on fertility, hormonal balance and libido.
-Since Maca does have beneficial hormone affects in the body, people who are at higher risk of breast or prostate cancer are cautioned against it's use since it could raise some of the hormones that also place these people at higher risk.
+Maca is known for its beneficial effects on fertility, hormonal balance, and libido.
+Since Maca does have beneficial hormone effects in the body, people who are at higher risk of breast or prostate cancer are cautioned against its use since it could raise some of the hormones that also place these people at higher risk.

 2. Goji Berries

 A bright red berry that grows abundantly in Asia, North and Central America in vast climates, the Chinese believe goji berries significantly extend life.
 They are an immune booster, increase alkalinity and vitality, protect the liver, improve the eyes and blood, and deliver anti-aging benefits.

 3. Reishi Mushroom

 Originally found in nature on plum trees, they were extremely rare and only consumed by royalty in China and Japan for thousands of years.
 Today, the reishi is widely cultivated in Japan, China, North America, and other parts of Asia.
 Reishi is primarily used to enhance the immune system and improve blood circulation.